yeagy/archive-tables/README.md

 # archive-tables
-Tool to move deleted data into a recoverable archive table.
+Tool to move deleted data into a schemaless recoverable archive table.
 Postgres, HSTORE.

 The basic idea is to back every table that needs a soft delete with a seperate table for the deleted data.
-To get around the problem of DDL changes of old deleted data with the current model is to store the deleted data in a HSTORE column.
+To get around the problem of DDL changes between old deleted data with the current model is to store the deleted data in a HSTORE column.
 Stored procedure to create the archive table, move data to archive table and delete original.

 Anatomy of archive table: